 You can come up with your own or try out the routine Dr. Oz does first thing when he gets out of bed.
 It will center you for the day ahead and help you focus on taking good care of yourself.

-(A nice big stretch before you sit up in bed is delicious.
-Pull your knees into your chest and give them a hug.
-Before your feet hit the floor, try stretch your arms overhead and slowly twist to your right then left.
-Your body will reward you <3)
+A nice big stretch before you sit up in bed is delicious.
+Pull your knees to your chest and give them a great big hug.
+Before your feet hit the floor, try stretching your arms overhead and slowly twist at the hips to your right then left, allowing your knees to drop down toward the bed as far as they will comfortably go.
+Your body will reward you <3

 Deadly Habit 2: Not Eating Breakfast

 If you don’t eat right when you wake up, your body senses a famine is coming and slows your metabolism to compensate.
 Then, when your body is presented food later, it’s ravenous and wants to pack it in, leading to binging with a slow metabolism – a recipe for weight gain.

 Replacement: Have a Small Breakfast Ready To Go

 Dr. Oz ‘s Magical Breakfast Blaster from YOU: On a Diet is a smoothie of blueberries, bananas, psyllium husks, flax, soy protein, and honey.
 The fiber in the psyllium and flax helps regulate your metabolism throughout the day.
 Or try peanut butter on whole wheat bread.
 It doesn’t have to be big, just a little metabolic kickstart.

 I cannot say enough about the recipes in this book.
 My newest cookbook purchase that even my family is loving is Supermarket Healthy, by Melissa d’Arabian.
 Simple, yummy recipes that list proteins, fiber, and sugars for each serving.
 Calories and fats are also listed but protein and fiber are my main concerns.
 Melissa’s Morning Glory Muffins on page 27 are the perfect answer to breakfast on the run.